 It is in a native title group’s interests to consider these and similar practical issues very early in the native title process to ensure that the membership of the PBC they establish will be able to work together to ensure that the PBC has the capacity to make and implement effective decisions to fulfil the aspirations of the native title group in the long term.

 If there are additional resources available during the course of a native title claim there can be significant benefits in starting to develop plans for the future at an early stage, including by undertaking whole of country planning.
 This enables the members of the native title group to outline their vision, and identify the objectives and the priorities they have for their country and their families.

 If comprehensive country planning is undertaken it can assist with community engagement and developing and maintaining a sense of common purpose.
-It can also provide information to support native title settlement negotiations, the content of indigenous land use agreements, and joint management plans if they are required in the years to come.
+It can also provide information to support native title settlement negotiations, the content of Indigenous land use agreements (ILUAs), and joint management plans if they are required in the years to come.
 Ultimately it can provide a strategic framework and pathway for a native title group to achieve their vision for the future.

 Establishing a PBC

 In addition it enables the native title group to put governance and decision making processes in place and ensure these are functioning effectively.
 The corporation can also begin to secure resources and establish its operations so that it is up and running and functioning effectively before it formally takes on the role of a PBC.
-Native title holders may also want their corporation to become the primary point of contact for State and Local Government and other stakeholders before it becomes a PBC, so that all external parties are accustomed to dealing with it when it becomes a PBC.
+Native title holders may also want their corporation to become the primary point of contact for state and local government and other stakeholders before it becomes a PBC, so that all external parties are accustomed to dealing with the organisation when it becomes a PBC.

 PBC strategic planning

 A major challenge for any PBC in the long term is to meet the expectations of the native title holders it represents.
 This will be more easily achieved if a PBC undertakes strategic planning at an early stage with native title holders to reach broad agreement on:

 - the vision, purpose and values of the organisation